HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-0-consensus-mechanisms.md

 ---

 One of the great innovations introduced with blockchain was solving the Byzantine Generals Problem: coming to consensus in a setting with many unknown and potentially untrustworthy actors. *Consensus mechanisms* allow blockchains to achieve just that.
-Because we want to take a detailed look at the two most researched ways of achieving consensus, we split this article into three:
+Because we want to take a detailed look at the two most researched ways of achieving consensus, we split this topic into two articles:

 <div class="row mt-5">
     <div class="col-md-3">